 Finding Wheelchair Van Rentals

-The two largest US franchises are Wheelchair Getaways (www.wheelchairgetaways.com) and Accessible Vans of America (www.accessiblevans.com).
-Both companies have been in business for over 10 years and have franchises or can deliver vans to most states.
+One of the largest wheelchair accessible van rental companies is Accessible Vans of America (www.accessiblevans.com).
+They have been in business for over 20 years and have franchises or can deliver vans to most states.
 Their average rental rate is $100/day, although weekly and monthly discounts may be available.

 Some van conversion companies also offer rentals; and because of their inventory turnover they may also boast lower prices.
 Contact the Center for Independent Living in your destination city to get referrals to these.
 And last but not least, ask the major car rental companies if they have any referrals.
 Although none of them rent adapted vans, some do at least have resources to share with their customers.